Moesif/moesif-aws-lambda-nodejs/README.md

 moesifMiddleware.updateUser(user, callback);
 ```

 The `metadata` field can contain any customer demographic or other info you want to store.
-Only the `userId` field is required.
+Moesif only requires the `userId` field.

 This method is a convenient helper that calls the Moesif API library.
 For more information, see the function documentation in [Moesif Node.js API reference](https://www.moesif.com/docs/api?javascript--nodejs#update-a-user).